Purity FM

 Purity FM is a radio station broadcasting on 102.5 MHz FM in southeastern Nigeria, located at Mgbakwu, a village in Awka North Local Government Area, Awka, Anambra State.
 It is a local station owned by the Federal Radio Corporation of Nigeria.

-Purity FM started full operation on 1 July 2005.
+Purity FM started test-transmission on 29 April 2005, full operation started on 1 July 2005.
 It was previously known as Gateway FM.
 A variety of music and talk programmes are broadcast in English and Igbo.